wp-plugins/gwolle-gb/readme.txt

 == Changelog ==

+= 1.4.7 =
+* 2015-08-14
+* Fix adding an entry without CAPTCHA enabled.
+* Make header and notice compatible with Multi-Lingual plugins.
+* Add parameter to template function gwolle_gb_entry_template.
+* Add CSS class for even/uneven entry.
+* Have better usability in handling disabled submit buttons on admin pages.
+* Have sensible attributes for submit-button on settings page.
+* Move pagination to own files and functions.
+* Use h1 headings on admin pages.

+= 1.4.6 =
+* 2015-08-12
+* Improve Responsive Layout of Admin Pages.
+* Add option to paginate All entries.
+* Clear Cache plugins on admin changes as well.
+* Support Cachify, W3 Total Cache, WP Fastest Cache.
+* Improve support for WP Super Cache.
+* Refactor BBcode and Emoji functions into own file.
+* Add function gwolle_gb_get_emoji.
+* Improve html of author_name.
+* Update pot, nl_NL.

 = 1.4.5 =
+* 2015-08-10
-* 2015-08-
+* Drop reCAPTCHA completely.
+* Use Really Simple CAPTCHA plugin from now on.
 * Rename from Gwolle-GB to Gwolle Guestbook.
 * Add function gwolle_gb_bbcode_strip.
 * Strip BBcode from Widget and Dashboard Widget.
-* Strip BBcode from entry when BBcode is disabled.
+* Strip BBcode from Entry when BBcode is disabled.
 * Strip BBcode for Akismet service request.
-* Fix link in widget for WPML.
+* Fix link in Widget for WPML.
 * Add placeholder to textarea, also in admin editor.
 * Fix PHP notice in AJAX request.
 * Add word-break and word-wrap to admin CSS.